rock-core/tools-roby/roby/tutorial/events.md

 ```

 Another common error is to try to call (or signal) and event that is non
 controllable.
-In that case, Roby raises a {rdoc_class: EventNotControlable}
+In that case, Roby raises a `EventNotControlable`
 exception.

 ``` ruby